bomonike/bomonike.github.io/anthropic-certs.md

    & for background      ctrl + t to show todos             opt + p to switch model
                            shift + ⏎ for newline              ctrl + s to stash prompt
    </pre>

+   Just as within Jupyter Notebook, run shell commands prefixed with the ! modifier.
+For example, ! pwd will run the pwd command and insert the output right into the conversation.

    ## /terminal-setup slash command